pazderskipawel/rpi-virtualisation/README.md

       - installs and runs docker and docker compose
     - klipper:
       - runs docker copose with services managing 3d-printer
+    - cockpit:
+      - UI for containers and vms
   - DOCKER:
     - compose file for managing 3d printer
 ## Planned architecture